Attention Deficit Hyperactivity Disorder (ADHD) Assessment

 - SELF-ORGANIZATION/PROBLEM SOLVING: This element of EF mediates the ability to organize one's thoughts, actions and writing; the ability to think quickly when encountering novel events, constructing solutions to problems in the pursuit of goals.

 - SELF-RESTRAINT/INHIBITION: This aspect of EF regulates impulsivity of speech, poor inhibition of reactions to events, impulsive decision making, acting without appreciating painful consequences, not thinking about relative past or future before acting.
 Four items indicate the ability to appreciate the perspective of others.

 - SELF-MOTIVATION: This element mediates the ability to persevere with tasks that are not interesting to the patient.
 The ability to resist impatience, and boredom often leading to taking ‘shortcuts’ to quickly (though incarefully) finish a task or not completing all of an assigned task; often requiring more supervision than most others would.

 - SELF-ACTIVATION/CONCENTRATION: This executive function limits distractibility by one's own cognitions when required to do boring tasks, remaining alert while completing tasks, the ability to sustain concentration in reading, paperwork, meetings and other activities that are not subjectively stimulating - often experienced as commonly daydreaming or having to reread uninteresting material in order to comprehend it.

-EF deficit assessmets are provided using the BDEFS.
+EF deficit assessments are provided using the BDEFS.
 Insurance does not pay for EF deficit assessment.
-The fee for EF deficit assessment usising the BDEFS is $150.00.
-Please call me to discuss this assessment.
+The fee for EF deficit assessment using the BDEFS is $150.00.
+Please call me to further discuss this assessment.